strburrj/Geological_analysis/README.md

 2. Clone the new repository to your computer.

 3. Inside your local git repository, create a directory for the Leaflet challenge.
-Use the folder names to correspond to the challenges: **Leaflet-Step-1** and **Leaflet-Step-2**.

 4. This homeworks utilizes both **html** and **Javascript** so be sure to add all the necessary files.
 These will be the main files to run for analysis.